 In this site, several videos and clips can be found to give some inspiration to the engineering profession.

-Hypatia is an EU Horizon 2020 funded project that aims to develop a theoretical framework on gender inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centres and museums across Europe.
-The target group is not specifically younger children but rather 13-18 year old girls and boys both in and out of the school environment
+Hypatia is an EU Horizon 2020 funded project that aims to develop a theoretical framework on gender-inclusive STEM education and to produce, test and promote a toolkit with practical solutions and modules for schools, businesses and science centers and museums across Europe.
+The target group is not specifically younger children but rather 13-18-year-old girls and boys both in and out of the school environment

 An organization that is part of a European network including 8 European countries, WiTEC Association.
-The organization is focusing on supporting women career in innovation and entrepreneurial context.
-Aiming for a more equal gender distribution within male dominated industries.
+The organization is focusing on supporting women’s careers in innovation and entrepreneurial context.
+Aiming for a more equal gender distribution within male-dominated industries.

-The Swedish national television department for science have made a list of the five top contemporary scientists that should be known.
-The list was compiled in conjunction with the international women day.
+The Swedish national television department for science has made a list of the five top contemporary scientists that should be known.
+The list was compiled in conjunction with the international women’s day.

 Notable Female Pioneers in Science, Medicine, and Math.
 A list compiled by ThoughtCo.
 “Women have made major contributions to the sciences for centuries.
 Yet surveys repeatedly show that most people can only name a few—often just one or two—female scientists.
 But if you look around, you’ll see evidence of their work everywhere, from the clothing we wear to the X-rays used in hospitals.”

 A Swedish website for young scientists.
-The organization have more than 3500 members and some 50 local clubs.
+The organization has more than 3500 members and 50 local clubs.
 Unga forskare (young scientists) have a motto: made by young people, for young people.
 The purpose is to support young people’s interest in STEM.

 A Swedish role model on programming in school.
-Have acted as program leader in Swedish national television (SVT) with a TV show on programming for kids.
-Have a background as a primary teacher in swedish language but are now promoting programming and digital competences on a consultancy basis.
+She has acted as a program leader in Swedish national television (SVT) with a TV show on programming for kids.
+She has a background as a primary teacher in Swedish language but She is now promoting programming and digital competences on a consultancy basis.

 Some additional resources